darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 "Good."
 She chalked two lines under *binder gum*, the scratch of calcium carbonate on slate like fingernails on stone.
 Then she stood still long enough to make it clear that she could stand still while others rushed—a display of control more pointed than any words.
 Only then did she look to Samantha.
 "And you?"

 Samantha's rehearsed words scattered like startled birds.
 She reached for the simplest truth, the one that didn't require performance or persuasion.
 "I am Samantha Seraphel," she said, keeping titles to herself.
 She had tried that approach too often to anything but narrowing eyes and closed doors.
 "I came to plead a case to the University's spellcasters—those who would choose to hear me.
 My homeland needs aid."
+The words felt inadequate, stripped of the formal language she'd practiced, but perhaps plainness would serve where ceremony had failed.

 The Administrator listened the way granite listens—fully, without yielding, absorbing without changing.
 Her stillness was complete, the kind that made you aware of your own fidgeting, your own unnecessary motion.
 "You will be billeted with the others.
 We will feed you and keep you warm.
 We are not accepting external petitions under Redline Three."

 The refusal landed like a physical blow, settling in Samantha's chest with the weight of lead.
 She had known it was possible—probable, even—but hearing it spoken aloud made it real in a way that planning couldn't prepare her for.
 Her hands clenched at her sides, nails biting into palms already tender from the morning's work.

 *Think.
 Don't react.
 Find another way.*

+*Valamar's teachings: when the direct path is barred, serve where you stand.
+Truth reveals itself through action, not words.*

 "I can pay in service," she said, fighting to keep her voice level.
 "I can work.
 I can prove what I am, if belief is the price."